bbauska/meta-react-basics/README.md

   alt="."
   width="60%" />
 </p>
-To make it easier on yourself, type React video in the search bar of the npmjs.org website to find some of the frequently downloaded NPM packages.
+<p>To make it easier on yourself, type React video in the search bar of the npmjs.org website to find some of the frequently downloaded NPM packages.
 To choose the right one, you might want to check the frequency or updates.
 A package that's frequently maintained and has many contributors is usually a sign of a solid package to use.
 Additionally, make sure to check the packages GitHub page.
 Finally, you can also perform an Internet search for the package name.
-These actions will help you make an informed decision on which package to choose.
+These actions will help you make an informed decision on which package to choose.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~ w3-s14-g.
 (2) ~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->